-A wind energy facility, also known as a wind farm, is a group of wind turbines in the same location used to produce electricity.
-Noise from wind energy facilities comes from either the wind turbines or the substations and electricity transmission infrastructure.
+A large scale wind energy facility, also known as a ‘wind farm’, is a group of wind turbines in an approved location used to produce electricity from wind.
+Noise from wind energy facilities is emitted from wind turbines and the associated infrastructure, such as electricity substations and electricity transmission infrastructure.

-While wind turbine noise comes under wind energy facility noise, substations and electricity transmission infrastructure noise doesn’t.
-It comes under commercial, industrial and trade noise, which has different laws.
+Only the noise emissions from wind turbines is regulated under the wind energy facility noise provisions.
+Noise emissions from substations and electricity transmission infrastructure noise comes under commercial, industrial and trade noise, which has different laws.

 Understanding wind turbine noise

 Wind turbines produce a range of sounds.
-The sounds depend on the type of turbine and your distance from it.
+The level of noise generally depends on the model of turbine and other factors including your distance from the turbine and topography.
+Topography means the natural and artificial physical features of an area.

 Weather conditions can also affect wind turbine noise.
-Wind turbines produce more sound when wind speeds are higher.
+Wind turbines generally produce more sound when wind speeds are higher.
 Higher wind speeds can also make sounds from the surrounding environment louder, which can mask wind turbine noise.
 This makes measuring wind energy facility noise more complex than other types of environmental noise.
+Noise may also be due to some form of fault with the turbine.

-Wind turbine noise can have special audible characteristics that may be annoying:
+Wind turbine noise can also have special audible characteristics that may be annoying:

 - amplitude modulation – an intermittent ‘swish’ sound, caused by a variation in sound level from the regular rise and fall of rotating turbine blades